Feature and Parameter Selection in Stochastic Linear Bandits: Problem Formulation

 The agent has no knowledge either about $\theta_*$ or the process according to which it has been selected.
 The only information given to the agent are: {\bf 1)} estimates $\widehat\mu_i$ of the center of the models, {\bf 2)} upper-bounds $c_i$ on the errors of these estimates, and {\bf 3)} the exact radii $b_i$ of the models, for all $i\in[M]$.
 This means that although $\theta_*$ is selected from the {\em actual} models $B(\mu_i,b_i)$, the agent has only access to {\em estimated} models $B(\widehat\mu_i,b_i+c_i)$ that have more uncertainty (their corresponding balls are larger).
 For simplicity, we assume that the exact values of radii $\{b_i\}_{i=1}^M$ are known.
 However, our results can be easily extended to the case that instead of $b_i$'s, their estimates $\widehat b_i$ and upper-bounds on their errors $c'_i$, i.e.,~$\|b_i - \widehat b_i\| \leq c'_i$, for all $i \in [M]$, are given to the agent.
 In this case, the agent has to use even more uncertain estimates of the models $B(\widehat \mu_i,b_i+c_i+c'_i)$.

-Our goal is to design an algorithm that can transfer knowledge from these estimated models and learn the new task (the LB problem with parameter $\theta_*$) more efficiently than when it is independently learned.
-This goal can be quantitatively stated as minimizing the {\em transfer regret}, defined as
+Our goal is to design an algorithm that can transfer knowledge from these estimated models and learn the new task with parameter $\theta_*$ more efficiently than when it is independently learned.
+This goal can be quantitatively stated as minimizing the {\em transfer regret},